 Furthermore, if an employer obtains samples without consent this could constitute the criminal offence of assault of battery.

 Can an employer dismiss an employee straight away if they fail a drugs test?

-If this scenario occurs it would be good practice for an employer to treat the employee as if they are suffering from an illness.
-For example the employer should take reasonable steps to determine the potential chances of recovery by that employee.
-This should be done by seeking medical evidence.
-An employer should then allow a reasonable time for recovery and consider whether any assisting treatment such as counseling would be appropriate.
+An employee may also be able to defend a positive drugs test if they claim they are suffering from an addiction.
+In this scenario, it would be good practice for an employer to treat the employee as if they are suffering from an illness.
+For example, the employer should take reasonable steps to determine the potential chances of recovery by that employee and seek medical evidence.
+An employer should then allow a reasonable time for recovery and consider whether any assisting treatment such as counselling would be appropriate.